Nils Peter Thesen

 Nils Peter Thesen (24 April 1853 – 23 November 1929) was a Norwegian-born, South African businessperson.

 He was a son of Arndt Leonard Thesen (1816–1875) and Ane Catherine Margrethe Brandt (1819–1900).
-The family emigrated from Stavanger, Norway to Knysna, South Africa in 1869, and founded the company Thesen and Company.
+The family emigrated from Stavanger, Norway to Knysna, Cape Colony in 1869, and founded the company Thesen and Company.

 Nils Peter Thesen became a co-owner of this company, and also served as consul-general for Norway in South Africa.
 He was decorated as a Knight, First Class of the Order of St. Olav.

 He died in November 1929.
 Thesen had several brothers, of which Charles Wilhelm Thesen was the most prominent.
 Through a sister, he was a brother-in-law of Francis William Reitz.